ZEISS/zeiss-inspect-app-examples/AppExamples/misc/PytestTemplate/doc/Documentation.md

 > [!NOTE]
 > The unit tests are run from a command line &ndash; Windows command prompt (`run_unittests.bat`) or PowerShell (`run_unittests.ps1`).

+> [!NOTE]
+> A service "Pytest Reflector" is provided as an example by this App.
+It is used in the test case `test_service.py`.

+> [!CAUTION]
+> Test coverage does not include scripted elements and services, because those features are running in separate Python interpreter processes!

 ## App Contents

 - `run_integrationtests.bat` - Script for running integration tests from Windows command prompt